RockhurstHS/STEAM-Blog/_posts/2017-09-26-Quizzing-in-an-ALE.md

   <img src="/img/QuizzingEssayPromptWords.jpg">
 </div>

 On top of displaying different images on different strings, Mr. Buckman’s classroom also contains permanent laminated posters that highlight the 7 Key Concepts of the AP US History Exam.
 This permanent, analog, display serves as the connecting thread throughout the entire course.
 These displays assist students during written quizzes by constantly reinforcing the major course themes.
 “It took me a couple of years to figure out what works for me and this class,” reflected Mr. Buckman.
-When speaking with students and colleagues, these best/next practices definitely work.
+When speaking with students and colleagues, these best/next practices definitely lead to an improved student learning environment, setting up the students for success.

 <div class="flex-wrapper">
   <img src="/img/QuizzingCourseThemes.jpg">